WA Spokane WA Zone Forecast

 and Stehekin

-in the morning, then rain showers in the afternoon.
-Not as warm.

-Highs in the mid 60s to mid 70s.
-Temperature falling to around
+Highs in the upper 60s to upper 70s.
+Temperature falling into the

-50 in the afternoon.
-Southwest wind 5 to 15 mph in the afternoon,

 .THURSDAY NIGHT...Mostly cloudy with a 50 percent chance of rain